 Early History of the Tallcot family

 This web page shows only a small excerpt of our Tallcot research.
-Another 239 words (17 lines of text) covering the years 1510, 1600, 1083, 1558, 1876, 1.T1, 1669, 1741, 1724 and 1741 are included under the topic Early Tallcot History in all our PDF Extended History products and printed products wherever possible.
+Another 119 words (8 lines of text) covering the years 1510, 1600, 1083, 1669, 1741, 1724, 1741, 1693 and 1704 are included under the topic Early Tallcot History in all our PDF Extended History products and printed products wherever possible.

 Tallcot Spelling Variations

 The English language only became standardized in the last few centuries.
 For that reason, spelling variations are common among many Anglo-Norman names.
 The shape of the English language was frequently changed with the introduction of elements of Norman French, Latin, and other European languages; even the spelling of literate people's names were subsequently modified.
 Tallcot has been recorded under many different variations, including Talcott, Talcot, Tallcott, Tallcot and others.

 Early Notables of the Tallcot family (pre 1700)

-Another 33 words (2 lines of text) are included under the topic Early Tallcot Notables in all our PDF Extended History products and printed products wherever possible.
+Another 35 words (2 lines of text) are included under the topic Early Tallcot Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Tallcot family